themightyoarfish/deepVO/Readme.md

 Use the `preprocess_data.py` script with `-d <path-to-data>` and `-m` to subtract the mean value channel wise.
 Changes will be written back to the original files.

+## Potential Problems
+- We are not sure if the timestamps of pose and camera messages are correct and thus whether the training data is good enough
+- We have no control over the exposure time of the camera.
+Auto-exposure differences while driving around might make the problem more difficult